Who are the victims in Baltimore's Francis Scott Key Bridge collapse? What we know about those missing and presumed dead

 Honduras' Deputy Foreign Affairs Minister Antonio García told The Associated Press a Honduran citizen, Maynor Yassir Suazo Sandoval, was missing.
 García said he'd been in contact with Suazo's family.

-The Mexican Embassy in Washington said there were Mexicans among the six as well.
+The Mexican Embassy in Washington said there were also Mexicans among the six.

-The Francis Scott Key Bridge in Baltimore collapsed early Tuesday after a support column was hit by a large container ship that had lost power, sending vehicles and people into the Patapsco River, authorities said.

-Two other workers were rescued from the water.
-One was not hurt; the other was hospitalized but later released.

 "This was so completely unforeseen," Jeffrey Pritzker, executive vice president of Brawner Builders, told The Associated Press.
 "We don't know what else to say.
 We take such great pride in safety, and we have cones and signs and lights and barriers and flaggers.
 But we never foresaw that the bridge would collapse."